aletya/SeniorAssassinsFullstack/README.md

 ## Overview
 - This is a simple, clean full-stack web application to facilitate Senior Assassins, an irl last man standing game.
 - A demo is live at https://aletya.github.io/SeniorAssassinsFullstack/.
-- The static frontend interacts with our Node.js server through API calls to modify database values.
+- The static frontend interacts with our Node.js backend server through API calls to modify database values.
 ## Motivation
 Previously, our highschool had used manual methods, marking changes in the game state by hand, but we thought that it would be much simpler to have a computer do all the heavy lifting.
 ## Game rules